Nissan Micra hatchback (2017 - ) review

 How reliable is it?

-Nissan has an impressive record when it comes to building solid, reliable vehicles, and the company currently enjoys a reasonably high standing in Warranty Direct’s league table of manufacturers.
+Nissan has an excellent reputation for reliability, and one that’s reflected in its placing in the 2018 JD Power Vehicle Dependability Study, where it was fifth of all the mainstream manufacturers.
 Although the Micra comes with a three-year/60,000-mile warranty, this is made to look quite stingy compared to the seven-year/100,000-mile warranty offered by Kia on its Picanto and Rio models, while Toyota offers a five-year/100,000-mile warranty on its Yaris supermini.

 How safe is it?